A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - 3.a) How does the school/setting evaluate the effectiveness of its provision for pupils with special educational needs?

 In order to make consistent continuous progress in relation to SEN provision, the school encourages feedback from staff, parents and pupils throughout the year.
-This provision is made through one to one meetings (both formal and informal), multi-agency support and collaborative planning between the Inclusion lead, staff and parents.
+This provision is made through one to one meetings (both formal and informal), multi-agency support and collaborative planning between the SENCo, staff and parents.

-The Head of School and Inclusion Lead review this policy annually and share the document with all staff.
+The policy is reviewed annually and shared with all staff.
 However, if there are national directives or developmental suggestions from parents, pupils or outside agencies, these may be piloted during the year and built into the policy at the following review.
 There is an annual formal evaluation of the effectiveness of the school SEN provision and policy.

 - 3.b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?